yoyz/picoloop/README.md

 # README

-Picoloop is a Stepsequencer  ( a nanoloop clone ) which means that a pattern of 1/16 notes is played repeatedly while these notes can be edited in various respects like volume, pitch etc.
+Picoloop is a synth Stepsequencer  ( a nanoloop clone ).
+A pattern of 16 notes is played repeatedly while these notes can be edited in various respects like volume, pitch, filter, lfo etc.
-All parameters are set step-wise.
+All parameters are set step-wise, so you can make huge variation of sound on the same pattern.
 There are four channels, playing simultaneously.
 Each channel's patterns can be saved to file slots  and are then available for new combinations.
-Finally, saved patterns can be arranged in a song structure ( will be implemented soon )).
+Finally, saved patterns can be arranged in a song structure.

 Besides the song editor and manual loading of patterns, there are 3 different ways to modify each channel's patterns so that they form longer structures:

 - 1/2, 1/4 or 1/8 speed
 - Different pattern lengths

-Picoloop is target for linux compatible system.
+Picoloop is target for linux/SDL compatible system.
 It use SDL     to render graphics.
-It use RtAudio to render audio out.
+It use RtAudio or SDL to render audio out.

 # HOW IT WORKS

+There is two pane, the 16 box and the menu which is above the 16 box.
+On the 16 box, there is a moving cursor which display the current played step. and another cursor which display the current selected step.
-In menu you can select channel and edit parameter.
+There is a text menu, which allow you to select channel and edit parameter.
 All notes in the sequencer can be edited simultaneously.

 </>             select menu1 entry
 ^/v             select channel
 B               return to sequencer
 A + </>/^/v,    edit all notes at once
-SELECT          call menu 2
+SELECT          call menu2 or menu1 ( it cycle between the two menu )

 menu1 :
 - A/R :
     - Amp Enveloppe
-        - Attack/Release Amp or FM operator1
+        - Attack/Release     Amp /  FM operator1
-        - Decay/Sustain Amp or FM operator1
+        - Decay/Sustain      Amp /  FM operator1
     - Filter Enveloppe
-        - Attack/Release Filter or FM Operator2
+        - Attack/Release Filter  /  FM Operator2
-        - Decay/Sustain Filter or FM Operator2
+        - Decay/Sustain  Filter  /  FM Operator2
     -  Trig/Amplification
          - trig time/Volume